jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 ## Basics about policies

 Common options are:
-* behavior (on conflict/not compliant with policy)
+* Behavior (on conflict/not compliant with policy)
-  * bounce and delete (inform the user the message has been rejected, provide some information why)
+  * Bounce and delete (inform the user the message has been rejected, provide some information why)
-  * delete
+  * Delete
-  * do nothing (can be used for tests, without taking further action: does it detect policy violations?)
+  * Do nothing (can be used for tests, without taking further action: does it detect policy violations?)
-  * mark as undesired (keeps the email, but will ignore it in future processing)
+  * Mark as undesired (keeps the email, but will ignore it in future processing)
-  * mark as error (keeps the email)
+  * Mark as error (keeps the email)
-* bouncing (sending message to the user telling their email is rejected)
+* Bouncing (sending message to the user telling their email is rejected)
-  * subject
+  * Subject
-  * message
+  * Message

-In the bounce message, some placeholders (variables) can be used.
+In the bounce message, some placeholders (variables) can be used in the subject and in the message.
 In fact, most (all?) strings from the EmailMessage class are supported.
 So in the bounce subject/message, it's possible to use `$mail->subject$` etc. (list below)